HoweLab/MultifiberProcessing/README.md

 Update 11/27/23: This repository is currently in progress and code is actively being added.
 It should be complete shortly.

 ## There are 2 main steps:
+Each of these steps is packaged in a Matlab App.
+There are 2 ways to run each of these apps.
+1. The .mlappinstall file contains the installer for the standalone app and includes the dependencies required.
+2. If you have the dependencies required in your path (see below), you can alternatively just run the .mlapp file.

+### The Steps
 1. PREPROCESS_MULTIFIB
    * Convert raw movie files (.cxd) to 3D .tif files, and motion-correct.
 2. MAP_ROIS